pushakargaikwad/prapannam_app/README.md

 Makes use of [React Native Google Mobile Ads plugin](https://docs.page/invertase/react-native-google-mobile-ads) to show ads using Google AdMob in the app.
 You can follow the steps from [this tutorial](https://dev.to/josie/adding-google-admob-to-expo-apps-2din) to install plugin, configure Google AdMob and build the app.
 - `npx expo config` to check if config is correct
 - `npx expo prebuild` to copy the config to the android folder
-    - `npx expo prebuild --clear` to recreate the android folder fresh
+    - `npx expo prebuild --clean` to recreate the android folder fresh
 - `npx expo run android` to build the app

 ### Local Release Build